Amari Cooper: Professional career

+Pre-draft

 Cooper was considered one of the best wide receivers in the 2015 draft class, together with Kevin White.
-In most mock drafts, he was projected to be a top-10 pick, with some having him as high as the fourth pick in the 2015 NFL Draft.
+In most mock drafts, he was projected to be a top-10 pick, with some having him as high as the fourth pick in the 2015 NFL draft.

 Oakland Raiders

-2015 season: Rookie year
+2015 season

-The Oakland Raiders selected Cooper in the first round with the fourth overall pick in the 2015 NFL Draft.
+The Oakland Raiders selected Cooper in the first round with the fourth overall pick in the 2015 NFL draft.

 Cooper was initially assigned the jersey number 19, but following the release of fellow receiver James Jones, he switched to number 89.
 Cooper made his NFL debut on September 13, 2015.
-He had five receptions for 47 yards in a 33–13 loss to the Cincinnati Bengals.
-In his second game against the Baltimore Ravens, he had 109 yards and caught his first touchdown on a 68-yard pass from Derek Carr.
+He had five receptions for 47 yards in the 33–13 loss to the Cincinnati Bengals.
+In the next game against the Baltimore Ravens, he recorded seven receptions for 109 yards and his first touchdown on a 68-yard pass from Derek Carr during the 37–33 victory.
 The following week, Cooper had a franchise rookie record eight receptions for 134 yards in a 27–20 road victory over the Cleveland Browns, becoming the first Raiders receiver with consecutive 100+ yard receiving games since Randy Moss in 2005.
 Through three games, his 290 receiving yards were third in NFL history.
-On November 8, 2015, Cooper passed Tim Brown's record for rookie receptions (43) in a 35–38 loss to the Pittsburgh Steelers.
+On November 8, 2015, Cooper passed Tim Brown's record for rookie receptions (43) in a 38–35 road loss to the Pittsburgh Steelers.

 On December 20, 2015, Cooper became the first rookie in franchise history to reach the 1,000-yard mark and the only receiver in the club to reach that same mark since Randy Moss, in 2005.
 His 72 receptions are also franchise rookie records.
-On December 22, 2015, Cooper was selected as an alternate for the Pro Bowl, alongside teammates Derek Carr and Latavius Murray; he replaced Brandon Marshall and played.
-He was named to the NFL All-Rookie Team for 2015.
+On December 22, Cooper was selected as an alternate for the Pro Bowl, alongside teammates Derek Carr and Latavius Murray; he replaced Brandon Marshall and played.
+Cooper was named to the PFWA NFL All-Rookie Team for 2015.

 2016 season

 Cooper put together a solid second season in the NFL.
-In the season opener against the New Orleans Saints, he had six receptions for 137 yards in a 35–34 road victory.
+During the season opener against the New Orleans Saints, he had six receptions for 137 yards in a narrow 35–34 road victory.
 During Week 5 against the San Diego Chargers, he had six receptions for 138 yards and a touchdown in a 34–31 victory.
 Three weeks later against the Tampa Bay Buccaneers, he had his best game of the season with 12 receptions for 173 yards and a touchdown in a 30–24 overtime road victory.

-Overall, he had 83 receptions for 1,153 yards and five touchdowns.
-Cooper was named to his second consecutive Pro Bowl on December 20, 2016.
-He was also ranked 53rd by his peers on the NFL Top 100 Players of 2017.
+Cooper finished his second professional season with 83 receptions for 1,153 yards and five touchdowns.
+He was named to his second consecutive Pro Bowl on December 20, 2016.
+Cooper was also ranked 53rd by his peers on the NFL Top 100 Players of 2017.